rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 ore.is.connected()
 ```

 If needed, you can use ore.disconnect() call to explicitly disconnect the database session.
+As we will discuss later, if you do this, then any temporary table, view, or model proxy objects will be automatically deleted.

 1.8: List Database Objects